warunsl/Functional-Programming-Principles-in-Scala-Notes/Week 3 - Data and Abstraction/Lecture 3.2 - How Classes Are Organized.md

 + All members of the packages `scala`, `java.lang` and the singleton object `scala.Predef` are auto imported.

 ### Traits
 + In Scala, a class can have only one superclass.
+It's a single inheritance language.
 + If a class wants to inherit code from more than one supertype we use `traits`.
 + `traits` are declared like an `abstract class` with the keyword  `trait` instead of `abstract class`
 + Classes, objects and traits can inherit from at most one class but from many traits.